PhlexPlexico/G5API/README.md

 ## Contribution
 Sure!
 If you have a knack for APIs and a penchant for JavaScript, I could always use help!
 Create a fork of this application, make your changes, and submit a PR.
 I will be using the [Issues](https://github.com/g5api/issues) page to track what calls still need to be completed.
 This project won't be finished anytime soon, as I would like to make sure there is a proper handle on authentication with the API, as well as proper security implemented to prevent any unwanted uses with the application.

 If you so choose to contribute, please make sure you include documentation for the API calls, as it is how I am keeping track of all the functionality.
-I'm using [JSDoc](https://devdocs.io/jsdoc/) to provide documentation, as well as OpenAPI/Swagger.
+I'm using [JSDoc](https://devdocs.io/jsdoc/) as well as [Swagger](https://swagger.io) to provide documentation.
 Please read over some of the files to get accustomed to usage.

 If you are creating a front-end for this, please create an issue and let me know, so I can append it to the README, so other users' will be able to easily track it down.